Community Rejuvenation Jailbreak

 Shenanigans near Mon Cala

-They enacted a plan to infiltrate the Imperial Ubiqtorate station.
+Swiftly, they enacted a plan to infiltrate the Imperial Ubiqtorate station.

-The ship reverted back to realspace near Mon Cala.
+Not long after, the ship reverted back to realspace near Mon Cala.

 “We’re here to deliver a bounty on… uh, Krableedu!”
 She transmitted the clearance code.